Colorado Registered Agent

 But we understand that businesses and clients sometimes reach out to you through your registered agent.
 Through us.
 That’s why we give you 5 FREE scans of regular business mail a year.
 You can request any additional documents to be forwarded at a per document rate of $15.

-Should I Hire A Registered Agent Before Or After I Start My Business In Colorado?
+Do I Hire A Registered Agent Before Or After I Start My Business In Colorado?

 You should hire us first and then form your LLC or corporation because the Colorado Secretary of State will reject your business registration filing if you don’t.
 You’ll find all the forms and instructions you need to complete your filing instantly after you place an order.

-How Do Colorado Registered Agents Accept Service of Process?
+How Do Colorado Registered Agents Get Served?

 Serving a registered agent is legal proof that you were notified.
 Regardless of whether you receive the documents your Colorado registered agent signs for on your business’ behalf, once they accept the documents, you’ve been notified.
 This is a serious responsibility that we do not take lightly.
 This is how it works: